 - master activity must have a start or end date, to correspond with the type of dependency, i.e. 'starts when finished' needs the master activity to have an end date,

-- related to dates and circular references is the fact that you can't make a parent task a master task because parent task dates reflect the dates of its child or sub tasks, so adding a parent as a master task would create a circular reference - double check the master task you want to set is not a parent task to child tasks.
+- Parent Tasks - related to dates and circular references is the fact that you can't make a parent task a master task because parent task start/end dates reflect the dates of its child / sub tasks, so adding a parent as a master task would create a circular reference - double check the master task you want to set is not a parent task to child tasks dependent tasks.

 To delete a dependency: